loosely-covered/set-lists/lead-sheet/Let-s-Get-It-On.md

-# Let s Get It On
+# Let's Get It On

 ### Verse (Ellen)  8x

 I've been really tryin', baby
 Tryin' to hold back this feeling for so long
 And if you feel like I feel, baby
 Then, c'mon, oh, c'mon, woo

 ### Chorus (Ellen, Dave)  8x

 (Let's get it on) Ah, baby
 (Let's get it on) Let's love, baby
 (Let's get it on) Sugar
 (Let's get it on) woo hoo hoo

 ### Verse (Kyle)  8x

 We're all sensitive people
 With so much to give
 Understand me, sugar
 Since we've got to be here
 Let's live ..
 I love you

 ### Verse (harmony)  8x

 There's nothing wrong with me
 Loving you, baby no no
 And .. giving yourself to me
 can never be wrong
 If the love is true
 oh baby .. wooo ooo

 ### Bridge  8x

 (Ellen)
 Don't you know how sweet and wonderful life can be .. woo oo